ImL1s/black-butler/README.md

 ## Introduce

-Black butler is launcher for Android that simply works, It's much as `macOS-Alfred` and `Window-WoX`.
+Black butler is launcher for Android that simply works, It's much as `macOS-Alfred` and `Windows-WoX`.

 ## Features